ysyk2021/building-high-performance-teams-in-the-workplace-strategies-for-achieving-results/src/chapter-9-2.md

-Chapter 9: Conclusion: Mastering the Art of Building High-Performance Teams: Best Practices for Developing Effective Team-Building Skills and Strategies
+Best Practices for Developing Effective Team-Building Skills and Strategies
 ========================================================================================================================================================

 Building high-performance teams is an essential skill for achieving results in the workplace.
 In this book, we have explored the definition and importance of high-performance teams, as well as strategies for developing effective team-building skills.
 In this final chapter, we will summarize best practices for building high-performance teams.